DISTRHO/Cardinal/docs/CARDINAL-MODULES.md

 It is purely cosmetic.

 This module was done early in Cardinal's development as a way to test drawing a module using OpenGL.
-It remains as a test case and example for others to based new modules on.
+It remains as a test case and example for others to base new modules on.

 ### Text Editor